KabukiStarship/Script2/README.md

 * Seam Trees provide low-cost in-order unit tests for Agile, Test, and Issue Driven Development with debug information customized for each tree node.
 * Cross-platform Modern `Embedded-C++11`/GCC 4.7 IoT Nanoframework with Cross-language C Application Binary Interface (ABI) and Doxygen API docs.
 * ASCII Data Types and the ASCII Factory operate seamlessly across assembly boundary with optimal RAM usage and CPU cache performance from ROM-able ASCII Contiguous Objects.
-* Rapid compile time using 3-file Translation Units with separated C++ templates.
+* Rapid compile time using 3-file Translation Units with unique names an separated C++ templates.
+* Modeled after AI philosophy and ASCII mimicry of the Chinese Room Thought Experiment and C0 Control Codes.
 * Code automatically formatted to Google C++ Style Guide upon save and formatted to not fight clang-format.
-* Modeled after AI philosophy and ASCII mimicry of the Chinese Room Thought Experiment and C0 Control Codes.

 ## ASCII Data